GameServerManagers/LinuxGSM-Docs/Backup.md

 # Checking Backups

-You can use /.gameserver [[details]] to get info about created backups.
-Example :
+You can use ./gameserver [[details]] to get information about created backups.

     Backups
     ===============================================================================